SreeanRikkala/Breaking-Down-ISP-Routers-Security-Privacy-Insights/README.md

 ## Project Methodology
 ### Literature Review
-Our literature review followed with a systematic approach to identify, analyze, and synthesize relevant literature on consumer networking device security.
+Our literature review followed with a systematic approach to identify, analyze, and synthesize relevant literature on ISP router security.
 This involved a comprehensive review of academic publications, technical documentation, and industry standards.

 **Keywords Used for literature search:** ISP router security, SOHO router vulnerabilities, Router hardening automation, Smart home security, IoT router security, Router security standardization.